biopython/biopython.github.io/wiki/Building_a_release.md

     biopython.org (aka portal.open-bio.org).

-18. On your windows machine, build the Windows installers (either from a clean CVS checkout, or the an unzipped copy of the source code bundle made earlier).
+18. On your windows machine, build the Windows installers (either from a clean checkout, or the an unzipped copy of the source code bundle made earlier).
 Build the installers first, if you do a build/test/install before hand you seem to get a bloated setup exe.
 Assuming you have setup your compilers etc appropriately just do this:

 `   C:\python24\python setup.py bdist_wininst`
 `   C:\python25\python setup.py bdist_wininst`